Samsonboadi/cefpython-merk-cef120/docs/Knowledge-Base.md

 CEF Python depends on CEF and API breaks are inevitable when updating to latest CEF.
 The [Migration Guide](Migration-guide.md) document lists most notable breaking changes for each release.
-Full chanelogs can be found on [GitHub Releases](../../../releases) pages.
+Full changelogs can be found on [GitHub Releases](../../../releases) pages.

 Due to unavoidable changes in upstream API it is recommended for your setup